Atomic mass and atomic weight do not mean the same but still some people use the terms interchangeably. Let’s see how they are different.

 What Is Atomic Mass?

-To make you understand how atomic mass and atomic weight are different from each other, here are some of the major differences between atomic mass and atomic weight:
+To make you understand how atomic mass and atomic weight are different from each other, here are some major differences between atomic mass and atomic weight:

 Difference between Atomic Mass & Atomic Weight